-Some activities impose greater risks than others, and it is worth considering how much risk is in our risk bucket at any moment.
+Some activities impose greater risks than others, and it is worth considering how much risk is in our personal bucket at any moment.
 It is also interesting to observe how people accommodate risk - how they sometimes carry a full bucket for no valid reason.
-Every choice we make affects how much risk is in our bucket, and a thoughtful person will balance risks and rewards, or will weigh one set of risks against another - he or she will choose the lesser of two evils.
+Every choice we make affects how much risk is in our bucket, and a thoughtful person will balance risks and rewards.

 After my friend Randy took my helicopter and crew in Honduras in 1988, because he had developed a distaste for his platoon leader, and on this very first flight without me on board the combining transmission failed and killed them all - I got spooked.
 Another pilot in my company told me, somewhat dismissively, "it's aviation, people die - if you can't accept that you are in the wrong line of work."